protosome/convergent_overlaps_aa_change/README.md

 ### Tokenization and Text Vectorization
 To work with the sequences, you will need to tokenize and vectorize them.
 Tokenization is necessary to convert sequences into a numerical format that the model can understand, while vectorization ensures that all sequences are of consistent length for processing.
 This is done automatically with the provided tokenizers.

-### Predict Overlapping Sequence for Two Amino Acid Sequences
-The main functionality of this project is to predict overlapping DNA sequences for two given amino acid sequences.
-This is done using transformer-based models trained specifically for this purpose.
-An overlap length from 199 to 312 nucleotides may be user specified when generating and optimizing the overlap.

 ### Input File Format